 - Prepare not to get your feelings hurt if he wants time alone.
 I had to coach myself through this, and this book and this quiz helped a lot! (*As an Amazon Associate, I make a small commission on qualifying purchases made through these links, at no additional cost to you.)

 - Once you’re a little settled, choose a show to binge-watch together.
 That way, you can both chill, do your own thing, and then reconnect on a story you’re both invested in.
 Cuddling ensues.

 - Plan an at-home date night.
 It can be within your two-day readjustment period or after.
 Order take-out, then lay out a blanket in the living room to enjoy a romantic little picnic.
 Agree to put your phones away for at least an hour.

 - Pre-make meals if possible.
 I didn’t do this, but having a casserole or cut-up veggies ready to use at the quick would have been nice – it’s hard to motivate yourself to make food when you’re four episodes in!

 - Bonus: Create your own book club.
 You can do this before or after a fishing season.
 Chris and I tried when he fished Bristol Bay last summer, and it was a creative way to feel connected while he was gone and a great way to reconnect when he returned!

 What is the transition like for you when your fisherman gets home?
-Any tips or stories, please share in the comments below!
+Any tips or stories, please share them in the comments below!